EvilOlaf/turnkey-jitsi-hcloud/README.md

 - `--user-data-from-file` pass all the commands in the script to cloud-init to be executed immediately after server creation.

 The setup process takes about 5 minutes after command was entered.
 The cloud server will restart once setup is complete.
 Until then just leave it or watch the process by checking `/var/log/cloud-init-output.log`.
+**ATTENTION**: If you login while the setup is performing you might be greeted with the Hetzner Jitsi install script asking for a domain name.
+DO NOT ENTER ANYTHING.
+Simply hit ^C (CTRL+C) to drop into shell.

 After that you should be able to navigate to https://your.domain and once you start a meeting you can login with the credentials defined in the script earlier.